gislaine-venancio/ServeRest-Performance-Testing/README.md

 ## ✅ Test Cases

-### Test 1 — Create User (with dynamic data)
+### Test 1 — Create User

 **Method:** `POST`
 **Endpoint:** `https://serverest.dev/usuarios`

 **Description:**
 Request to register a new user.
-Instead of sending fixed values, the body uses JMeter's `${__UUID()}` function to generate a unique name and email on every single execution, so the same request can be run any number of times — across 1, 50, or 100 threads — without ever colliding with a previously registered email.
+The body uses JMeter's `${__UUID()}` function to generate a unique name and email on every execution, so the same request can be run any number of times — across 1, 50, or 100 threads — with each one creating its own distinct user.

 **Body Data (JSON):**
 ```json